hm-lang/core/proposals/README.md

 The privacy for methods on a class works slightly different, but essentially follows the same table.
 Using the method depends on visibility as well as if the method modifies the class or not, i.e., whether the method was defined as `This;;mutatingMethod(): returnType` or `This::nonMutatingMethod(): returnType`.
-Note that the latter are default.
 Mutating methods follow the "mutate" visibility in the table above, and non-mutating methods follow the "access" visibility in the table above.